sverrejb/docxside-pdf/README.md

 # docxside-pdf

-> ⚠️ **Work in progress.** The API, output quality, and supported features are all actively changing.
+## ⚠️ Work in progress — The API, output quality, and supported features are all actively changing.

 A Rust library and CLI tool for converting DOCX files to PDF, with the goal of matching Microsoft Word's PDF export as closely as possible.